 Western ringtail possums may also be displaced by approved land development or land use intensification.
-As part of impact mitigation, capture and translocation of animals that will be displaced may be set as approval conditions by the regulating authorities.
+As part of impact mitigation, capture and relocation of animals that will be displaced may be set as approval conditions by the regulating authorities.
 The coordinated and well planned implementation of such relocations is essential to maximise the survival of displaced animals, as well as optimising long term benefits for the conservation of the species.
 However, studies have shown that survival rates are very low after relocation and thus they should only be undertaken as a last resort.
-Improved relocation methods are required and need to be demonstrably effective before translocations can be adopted as a viable recovery action.
+Improved relocation methods are required and need to be demonstrably effective before relocations are considered an effective offset, and before wild to wild translocations can be adopted as a viable recovery action.

-Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 4.1 Develop rehabilitation protocols and standard operating procedures to manage and ensure best-practice rehabilitation and release of orphaned, injured and displaced western ringtail possums.
+Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 4.1 Develop rehabilitation protocols and standard operating procedures to manage and ensure best-practice rehabilitation and release of orphaned and injured western ringtail possums.
 1 3 2 Formal rehabilitation and release protocols developed and used by stakeholders.
 Strategic sites identified and monitored.
 Success of rehabilitation quantified.
-DPaW, Wildlife Rehabilitators, Developers, Consultants
+Wildlife Rehabilitators, DPaW, Developers, Consultants

-Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 4.2 Where the need to relocate animals is unavoidable, identify appropriate sites considering climate change modelling, habitat assessment modelling etc. 1 3 2 Criteria developed to select appropriate relocation sites.
-DPaW 4.3 Regularly review the outcomes of translocations to ensure translocation protocols are both evidence-based and best- practice.
+Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 4.2 Where the need to relocate animals is unavoidable, develop protocols and standard operating procedures, and identify appropriate sites considering climate change modelling, habitat assessment modelling etc. 1 3 2 Relocation protocols developed and applied to all relocations.
+Criteria developed to select appropriate relocation sites.
+DPaW 4.3 Regularly review the outcomes of translocations to ensure translocation protocols are both evidence-based and best-practice.
 1 2 2 Protocols for release of relocated and/or translocated animals are evidence-based and use best-practice.
 DPaW, Wildlife Rehabilitators, Consultants

-Objective 5: To raise awareness of the status of western ringtail possums and gain support and behaviour change to mitigate threatening processes
+Objective 5: Increased awareness of the status of western ringtail possums and support behaviour change to mitigate anthropogenic threatening processes